top of page

 Untitled design.png

-The research course pairs early career scholars and advanced graduate students directly with established researchers to explore questions and methods related to the experiences of African Americans in education.
 Participants are exposed to the fundamentals of developing a research agenda and career focused on conducting research on African American populations in education.
-The institute format includes a keynote address, breakout sessions, and one-on-one meetings.

-The 13th Asa G. Hilliard III and Barbara A. Sizemore Research Course on African Americans and Education is sponsored by the Organizational Disparities Laboratory and the Urban Education Collaborative.
+The annual event is sponsored by the Organizational Disparities Laboratory and the Urban Education Collaborative.
 If you are interested in serving as a sponsor of the event, please email Hilliard-Sizemore@msu.edu.

 Contact